dbuenzli/cmarkit/test/expect/basic.exts.trip.md

 * Of course this can all be nested
   * [𐄂] Task done (U+10102, AEGEAN CHECK MARK)
         It will be done for sure.

         code block
        Not a code block
   * [x] Task done
   * [~] Task cancelled
         Paragraphy
   * [~] Task canceled

         we have a code block here too.
   * \[x\]Not a task
   * \[x\] Not a task

+* [ ] task
+  * [ ] sub task

 * [ ]
 * [ ] a

       Code
      Not code

 * [ ]
       Code
      Not code

 ## Tables